Haircut One Hundred: Formation and Pelican West

 Nick Heyward and Les Nemes had been in several bands together since 1977.
 They gigged under the names Rugby, Boat Party, and Captain Pennyworth, but did not release any music.
 Their last band together, Moving England, with Sex Gang Children's Rob Stroud, released one single.
+According to Nemes, in their early years they "hopped on every bandwagon going", experimenting with different musical styles including punk rock, ska and mod.

 Heyward and Nemes moved to London in 1980 where they recruited friend and guitarist Graham Jones.
 During a meeting brainstorming band name ideas, Heyward suggested Haircut One Hundred and because it was the one "that made us laugh the most" they kept it.
 The three were joined by drummer Patrick Hunt.
 Managed by Karl Adams, the band recorded some demos.
 Phil Smith played saxophone on the sessions and he joined the group, followed by percussionist Marc Fox.
 The group played some live dates and were signed by Arista Records in 1981.
-They entered Chalk Farm's Roundhouse studios to record their debut single, "Favourite Shirts (Boy Meets Girl)", which became their first hit, reaching No. 4 in the UK Singles Chart in late 1981, and resulted in their first appearance on BBC Television's Top of the Pops.
+They entered Chalk Farm's Roundhouse studios to record their debut single, "Favourite Shirts (Boy Meets Girl)", which became their first hit, reaching No. 4 on the UK Singles Chart in late 1981, and resulted in their first appearance on BBC Television's Top of the Pops.

 For the recording of their debut album, Pelican West, Blair Cunningham replaced Hunt on drums.
 Their second single, "Love Plus One", was released in January 1982 and gave the band their second UK top 10 hit.
-Pelican West was released in February, reaching No. 2 in the UK Albums Chart.
+Pelican West was released in February, reaching No. 2 on the UK Albums Chart.
 The band became internationally famous and toured the globe.
 "Love Plus One" reached the US top 40, and they secured further UK top 10 hits in 1982 with the singles "Fantastic Day" and "Nobody's Fool".